Next Pope Odds for Successor, Papal Name, and Continent Predictions

 Joseph/Josephus+1200

-Papal names are decided by the incoming Pope, which began in the sixth century.
+Papal names are decided by the incoming Pope, a tradition that began in the sixth century.
 Therefore, there isn’t a lot to go on.
-But Francis (+125) is the favorite with a 44.5% implied win probability.
+But Francis (+150) is the favorite with a 40% implied win probability.
 Papal names going back-to-back was done by John Paul I and II in 1978, and again in 2005.

 Benedict (+300), John Paul, and Clement (+600) are also in the mix at offshore sportsbooks.
 We’ve had just three instances of Clement, and the last was way back in 1740.

-I’m recommending Francis at +125 as I think the next pope will be Parolin, and he’ll want to pay respect to the current Pope Francis.
-The current Pope is the first person to use that papal name and has a strong relationship with Parolin, so this is the sensible choice.
+I’m recommending Francis at +150 as I think the next pope will be Parolin, and he’ll want to pay respect to the previous Pope Francis.
+He was the first person to use that papal name and had a strong relationship with Parolin, so this is the sensible choice.

 Even if a different cardinal becomes a Pope, there’s still a good probability for Francis.